-Approximately 51 percent of AltaGas' processing volumes are processed through the Townsend complex, Blair Creek facility, Gordondale facility, and the Younger facility located in the liquids-rich Montney resource play in NEBC.
+Approximately 53 percent of AltaGas' processing volumes are processed through the Townsend complex, Blair Creek facility, Gordondale facility, the Pipestone I facility, and the Younger facility located in the liquids-rich Montney resource play in NEBC.

 AltaGas has also fractionation capacity in NEBC through the North Pine facility and Younger facility.
 The North Pine facility is interconnected to the Townsend complex and is the only custom fractionation plant in British Columbia, providing area producers with a lower cost, higher netback alternative for their NGLs than fractionating in Edmonton.
+AltaGas undertook optimization initiatives in 2024 that increased North Pine throughput capacity to 25,000 Bbls/d.